Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 With time, I’ve found that the latter is actually a far more spiritual, and far more difficult, pursuit.

 When I attended Divine Liturgy for the first time, something clicked into place.
 I finally felt held, like for once it wasn’t all up to me.
 I remember walking in, met with the haze of burning frankincense and timber of Byzantine chants, and understanding, on a visceral level, what “God-fearing” really meant.
-The acknowledgement of a higher authority, of the reality that there are things that are objectively “right” and “wrong,” that our actions have consequences — these are truths that our modern, pleasure-oriented society loves to dismiss.
-Returning to them has given me a sense of peace that self-analysis and Kirtan never quite did.
+The acknowledgment of a higher authority, of divine law; of the reality that there are things objectively “right” and “wrong,” and that our actions have consequences — these are all truths that our modern, pleasure-oriented society loves to dismiss.
+Returning to them has given me a sense of peace that affirmations and chart-reading never quite did.

 There’s a quote that I recently rediscovered from one of Manly P. Hall’s lectures, where he says that we can change human laws, but divine laws are meant to change us.
 Religion reminds us of the moral universe.